makermadecnc/makerverse/docs/machines/cnc/maslow.md

 - **Width**: the width of the stock.
 - **Height**: the height of the stock.

 After calibration, you may change the frame settings (machine size) for different sizes of stock, as needed.
+The machine's origin (at the center of the calibration stock) will remain in exactly the same place.
+You can therefore load a different size stock on this same origin point without re-calibrating.

-### Define Home
+### Set Chains

-This step will tell the Machine where its "home" location is.
+This step will tell the machine where the end-mill is currently located.

+It will also produce a "save point" to return to (_home_) in case the machine ever becomes un-calibrated (such as chains slipping or being removed from the sprockets).

 Before proceeding, ensure that:

-- The stock should be centered between the motors.
+- The stock is centered between the motors.
-- The tip of the router bit should be centered on the stock (this will be X=0, Y=0).
+- The tip of the router bit is centered on the stock (this will be X=0, Y=0).
-- The tip of the router bit should be barely touching the stock (Z=0).
+- The tip of the router bit is barely touching the stock (Z=0).

 You may need to close the calibration dialog and move the sled to the appropriate location.
-Then, enter the following measurements unique to your build:
+Then, back in Calibration, enter the following measurements unique to your build:

 - **Motor Height**: The distance from the top of the stock to the middle of the motor's sprockets (coplanar with the stock).
 - **Motor Width**: The distance between the two motors (measured from the center of each sprocket).

+Finally, press the **Set Chains** button to apply the settings.

-_**Tip**: Once you press "Define Home", use a sharpie or paint to mark exactly which link of the chain is at the top of each sprocket.
-If your machine ever comes out of alignment, such as if chains slip or are removed from the sprockets, you will need to return it to this "Home" position (and then press "Set Home" on the main screen of Makerverse).
-It is important that the chains are exactly in the same position. **Do not try to visually move the sled back to the same position** when using "Set Home."
-Most users simply mark the chain link which is at the 12 o'clock (noon) position on the sprocket, and then ensure that link is again at the same location before pressing "Set Home."_
+_**Tip**: Once you press "Set Chains", use a sharpie or paint to mark exactly which link of the chain is at the top of each sprocket.
+If your machine ever comes out of alignment, such as if chains slip or are removed from the sprockets, you will need to return it to this position.
+It is important that the chains are exactly in the same position (within 1mm). **Do not try to visually move the sled back to the same position**.
+Most users simply mark the chain link which is at the 12 o'clock (noon) position on the sprocket.
+Once you are certain the chain is in the exact same position, press the "Reset Chains" button on the main screen and Makerverse will tell the Maslow it is back at this saved location._

 ### Edge Calibration

 Edge calibration is a way to refine X/Y positioning without actually cutting (destroying) stock.

 Both Edge and Precision calibration will use measurements to correct for chain sag and ensure that your sled is in the correct X/Y position.
 However, these steps may also modify your motor width and motor height to account for slight measurement errors.
+For the best results, use a millimeter tape measure to take measurements in these steps.

 - First ensure that you have selected the correct sled type from the bottom of the screen.
 The default is a circular sled with a 9" radius.
 - Press each of the six **move** buttons to move the sled into that location.